 So how have High Street mortgage lenders accommodated these seismic shifts in thinking?
 Where’s the gratitude to independent contractors now that we’re holding onto a tentative stability?

-What policies have the banking industry implemented to support the new flexible work force?
+What policies have the banking industry implemented to support the new ible work force?
 How have lenders tried to accommodate limited company payment structures within their lending criteria?

 In a nutshell, walk into a high street branch and staff will treat you as self-employed.
 In the context of a contractor mortgage, that’s not good.